devzendo/transputer-macro-assembler/README.md

 @mattgumbley @devzendo
 http://devzendo.github.io/parachute

-Future intentions:
-* To natively understand variants of the Transputer assembly language when the CPU directive selects a Transputer variant.
-Initially targetting the T800.
-* Build ELF object files.

 The assembler is to be used in the building of the [transputer-eforth](https://bitbucket.org/devzendo/transputer-eforth) eForth port, and also as the assembler used by the [Parachute